Semisimplicity and weight-monodromy for fundamental groups: Weil--Deligne representations

 The differentials on the first page all vanish, since they are morphisms of pure Weil--Deligne representations whose domain has strictly higher weight than the codomain.
 The same argument establishes that all differentials on higher pages also vanish, and hence we have $E^1_{i,j}=E^\infty_{i,j}$.
 In particular, $\gr^\W_i(\ker(f))$ and $\gr^\W_i(\coker(f))$ are both pure of weight $i$ for all $i$, so that $\ker(f)$ and $\coker(f)$ are mixed.
 Strictness of $f$ also follows from degeneration at the first page, since this ensures that the natural maps $\gr^\W_\bullet\ker(f)\rightarrow\ker\left(\gr^\W_\bullet f\right)$ and $\gr^\W_\bullet\coker(f)\rightarrow\coker\left(\gr^\W_\bullet f\right)$ are isomorphisms. \end{proof} \end{theorem}

 \begin{prop}[cf.\ {\cite[Lemma~21]{vologodsky}}] In a $\W$-strict short exact sequence

 of filtered Weil--Deligne representations, if $V_1$ and $V_2$ are mixed, so too is $V$. \begin{proof} Taking $\W$-graded pieces, it suffices to prove that any extension of Weil--Deligne representations $V_1$, $V_2$ which are both pure of weight $i$ is again of weight $i$.
-It is easy to see that the sequences
+The induced sequence

-are exact for each $j$, and hence we are done by the five-lemma applied to $N^j$. \end{proof} \end{prop}
+between the weight $j$ generalized Frobenius eigenspaces is exact for each $j$, and hence we are done by the five-lemma applied to $N^j$. \end{proof} \end{prop}